Herkenrode Abbey, Hasselt, Limburg, Belgium

 4. Visit the Japanese Garden: The Japanese Garden is a tranquil oasis in the heart of Hasselt, featuring traditional Japanese landscaping, a tea house, and a koi pond.
 It’s the perfect place to relax and enjoy nature.

 5. Go shopping: The Demerstraat and the Koning Albertstraat are the most important shopping streets.
 In the kapelstraat and the Hoogstraat are expensive shops with the most famous brands.
+More shopping tips further in this article.

 6. Visit the Herkenrode Abbey: This 12th century Abbey is located just outside the city and is a starting point for a hike.
 Visitors can discover the history of the abbey in the visitor centre, or admire the botanical gardens.